omariosc/survival-analysis/README.md

 ## Summary

 In this project, we investigated using a range of different *neural network* models in statistical models to examine associations of *covariates* on the *survival time* of an inhomogeneous population of *chronic heart failure* patients for survival analysis.
 The project used clinical data from *1,802* heart failure patients in the *UK-HEART2* cohort.
 These neural networks were used within a *partial-likelihood* acting as a *loss function* to estimate whether a patient is more or less likely to survive than another.
-The best of the final produced models was the ~~*convolutional neural network*~~, which achieved a median *c-statistic* score of ~~***0.91***~~ compared to ***0.86*** using *latent class regression* (Mbotwa et al., 2021).
+The best of the final produced models achieved a median *c-statistic* score of ~~***0.91***~~ compared to ***0.86*** using *latent class regression* (Mbotwa et al., 2021).

 ## Introduction